 “Back to basics” could be the strapline for this cruise.
-50 years ago, Peter Martinek had the idea of using simple means to convert wooden cargo vessels into passenger ships and to run cruises in them – the “Seeadler-Kreuzfahrten” (“Sea Eagle Cruises”).
+About 60 years ago, Peter Martinek had the idea of using simple means to convert wooden cargo vessels into passenger ships and to run cruises in them – the “Seeadler-Kreuzfahrten” (“Sea Eagle Cruises”).
 In 1965 the first three ships set sail with holidaymakers on board – there were “berths” separated by curtains, and the only shower was an open one at the stern.
 For that reason it wasn’t permitted then either to “shower naked in ports”.
 At that time, on-board conviviality was the order of the day, a lamb would be roasted on the open campfire, the guests would spend the night in secluded bays, and the starry sky would turn the sundeck into the most luxurious bedroom of all.

 Rijeka – Island of Krk – Island of Sveti Grgur – Island of Goli Otok – Zavratnica Bay – Island of Rab – Island of Pag – Island of Olib – Island of Lošinj – Island of Cres – Rijeka